 - ¼ cup sugar or add as required

-- 2 tablespoon almond flour or meal ,optional
+- 2 tablespoons almond flour (or khoya), optional

 - ¼ teaspoon cardamom powder

-- few saffron strands soaked in warm milk optional
+- 1 pinch saffron strands soaked in warm milk optional

 Instructions